Why ZOO Venues rather than one of the other 250 venues?

 What slots do you offer?

 We do not offer specific slots as such.
-Our spaces are available from 10.30am to 1.30am every day, so we invite companies to tell us how much time they require for their performance and the approximate time of day when they wish to perform, and then we do our best to accommodate your requirements within our schedule.
+Our spaces are available from 10.30am to 1.30am every day, so we invite companies to tell us how much time they require for their performance and the approximate time of day when they wish to perform, and then we do our best to accommodate your requirements within our programming schedule.

 How much does it cost to perform at ZOO Venues?